Pujari-Raj/Spring-Flowers-School/Readme.md

 - Javascript
 - Bootstrap

-#### This project will get updated on multiple intervals , only after final  project preview will posted.
+#### This project will get updated on multiple intervals , only after final code project preview will posted.